 Civil unrest/political tensions

-General strikes and public protests do occur in Portugal, mainly in Lisbon.
-Most strikes are of a short duration.
-Transport services, including buses, trains, ferries and flights, can be affected.
+General strikes and public protests do occur in Portugal, mainly in Lisbon and Porto.
+Transport services, including buses, trains, metro, ferries and flights, can be affected.
 You should contact your travel or tour operator for information on your transport service.
+Check local media for details and the latest updates.
 You should avoid all demonstrations and protests as they have the potential to turn violent.

 Money and valuables